TASEmulators/BizHawk/waterbox/readme.txt

 		* waterbox/dsda/core (required for dsda)
 		* waterbox/opera/opera-libretro (required for opera)
 		* waterbox/dosbox/dosbox-x (required for DOSBox-x)
-	* none of these submodules need to be cloned recursively
+	* most of these submodules do not need to be cloned recursively, except for dosbox-x.

 3. Consider whether it is time to update your build environment (i.e. sudo apt-get upgrade).
 Build environment tools are generally best kept at the latest version, to ensure top performance for our users.